Carlos A. Giménez: 2020

 In January 2020, Giménez announced his candidacy for the Republican nomination in the 2020 U.S. House election for Florida's 26th congressional district.
 He was term-limited from running again as mayor.
 Four years earlier, in the 2016 presidential election, Giménez had endorsed Hillary Clinton.
 In 2020, he said that he had "made a mistake" in supporting Clinton.
 Having previously distanced himself from Trump, Giménez ran as a pro-Trump Republican in 2020.
 He ran on a platform of repealing the Affordable Care Act (Obamacare) and opposing a carbon tax.
 Trump endorsed Giménez in January 2020.
 On August 18, 2020, Giménez won the Republican primary election, defeating Omar Blanco with 59.9% of the vote.
 In the general election, he defeated incumbent Democrat Debbie Mucarsel-Powell.
 He was likely aided by Trump's strong showing in Miami-Dade County: he carried the 26th district with 53% of the vote after losing it by 16 percentage points four years earlier.

 Tenure

 In late 2020, Giménez was a member of Freedom Force, a group of incoming Republican House members who "say they're fighting against socialism in America".

 On February 4, 2021, he joined 10 other House Republicans voting with all voting Democrats to strip Marjorie Taylor Greene of her House Education and Labor Committee, and House Budget Committee assignments in response to conspiratorial and violent statements she had made.

+In 2023, Giménez was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.

 In March 2021, Giménez voted against the American Rescue Plan Act of 2021.

+In February 2026, Giménez joined Senators Rick Scott and Ashley Moody at a press conference in Doral following the capture of Venezuelan president Nicolás Maduro.
+Speaking to NBC 6 South Florida, Gimenez stated that Trump had also "turned his eye" toward Cuba, noting that "the Cuban regime is at the weakest point it's been in a very, very long time."